-In Broadway Boogie Woogie, duality becomes unity and this then reopens to duality.
-In this perspective we can say that in the modern painting rational thought (science and liberal arts of La Scuola) becomes theology (La Disputa) and this is open to the contradictory solicitations of reason and the real world avoiding to become clogged in preconceived and dogmatic formulas.
+In Broadway Boogie Woogie, the duality expressed by opposite lines generates a multiplicity which becomes a unitary plane and this then reopens to a duality of opposite lines, i.e. to multiplicity.
+In this perspective we can say that in the modern painting rational thought that develops through duality (philosophy, science and and liberal arts of La Scuola di Atene) becomes mystical or theological thought (La Disputa del Sacramento) and this remains open to the contradictory solicitations of reason and the real world avoiding to become clogged in preconceived and dogmatic formulas.

 Broadway Boogie Woogie exhorts to think of a theology that also satisfies rational instances and a science that does not lose sight of the spiritual.

 One and multiple are usually considered opposite terms.
 Broadway Boogie Woogie shows a process from the many towards the one and of the one opening up again to the many.
-One and multiple appear to be opposites and irreconcilable if considered from a static point of view but reveal equivalence and unity if thought of in a dynamic way, that is, if thought of as opposites that unite through a sequence that transforms one thing into its opposite, that is to say, the dynamic process we see in Broadway Boogie Woogie.
+One and multiple appear to be opposites and irreconcilable if considered from a static point of view but reveal equivalence becoming the same “thing” if thought of in a dynamic way, that is, if thought of as opposites that unite through a sequence that transforms one thing into its opposite, that is to say, the dynamic process we see in Broadway Boogie Woogie.